Cray-HPE/docs-csm/operations/rack_resiliency/README.md

 ### Deploying helm charts for Rack Resiliency Service (RRS)

-The RRS (Rack Resiliency Service) Helm chart includes both the RRS and the RMS (Resiliency Monitoring Service).
-The chart will be deployed automatically during the CSM install or upgrade process, provided that RR is enabled.
+This is the Stage 7 as mentioned in the [Architecture Overview](README.md#architecture-overview).
+The RRS (Rack Resiliency Service) Helm chart includes both the API and the RMS (Resiliency Monitoring Service) along with two init containers.
+The chart is deployed automatically during the CSM install or upgrade process, provided RR is enabled.
 Otherwise, the chart will not be deployed.

 ## 2. Managing critical services

 During the execution of RRS there maybe a need to manage critical services, which may need administrator intervention.
 This can be done using the Cray CLI or the API.
-Refer [manage critical services](Managed_Critical_Services.md) for complete list of supported operations.
+Refer [manage critical services](Manage_Critical_Services.md) for complete list of supported operations.

 ## 3. Managing `kyverno` policy